 Mold exists everywhere; there are no indoor spaces where you can not find it.
 However, without sufficient moisture, it cannot grow, so a specific sign of mold growth is the presence of too much moisture.
 These bacteria, also known as fungi, are microorganisms that generally have thread-like bodies and reproduce by producing spores.
 Spores are generally round or ovoid single cells (but in some cases multicellular) that are dispersed from the thread-like body of the mod, called mycelium.
 Spores can be colorless or pigmented and vary in size.
 There are about fifty to one hundred different molds that are typically found growing indoors in water-damaged buildings.

-Mold pollution is the growth of fungi in a building, resulting in a negative impact on the use of that structure.
+This refers to the growth of fungi in a building, resulting in a negative impact on the use of that structure.
 The negative impacts generally fall into two categories: the destruction of the structure itself and adverse health impacts on the building’s occupants.
-It is estimated that about ten percent of U.S. buildings may suffer from mold pollution.
+It is estimated that about ten percent of U.S. buildings may suffer from this type of pollution.

 Water problems in buildings are generally the result of leaks from roofs or plumbing condensation, and flooding.
-When building materials or furnishings such as wood, drywall, ceiling tiles, or carpets get wet, molds will be grown on them.
-The types of substrates and the amount of moisture will often determine the kinds of molds that grow.
+When building materials or furnishings such as wood, drywall, ceiling tiles, or carpets get wet, mold will be grown on them.
+The types of substrates and the amount of moisture will often determine what kinds of fungi that grow.
 Even though moisture control is key to controlling mold growth and eliminating its effects on the building’s structure or the building occupants.